lanterndata/docs/06-lantern-cli/02-embeddings.md

 # Generate Embeddings

-With the Lantern CLI, you can populate an entire column with embeddings without affecting database performance.
+With the Lantern CLI `create-embeddings` routine, you can populate an entire column with embeddings without affecting database performance.
 This is achieved by generating the embeddings outside of Postgres and importing them.
 This is useful for large-scale embedding population.

 The Lantern CLI also supports continuously populating an embedding column as new rows are inserted.